-Patients with untreated dysplasia may be at an increased risk for needing a hip replacement early in life.
+Patients with untreated dysplasia may be at an increased requirement of a hip replacement early in life.

 Mild dysplasia can often be addressed arthroscopically by repairing a torn labrum and tightening the capsule around the joint.

-Severe dysplasia can be treated with correction of the mechanical and boney deformity through a procedure called a peri-acetabular osteotomy (PAO).
-The American Hip Institute® has created a team approach to severe dysplasia with combined arthroscopy to repair torn labrum arthroscopically and a PAO, to correct the boney mechanical deformity in the same operation.
-This is aimed at treating both the bony deformity and the source of pain.
+Severe dysplasia can be treated with correction of the mechanical and bony deformity through a procedure called a peri-acetabular osteotomy (PAO).
+The American Hip Institute & Orthopedic Specialists has created a team to severe dysplasia with combined arthroscopy, to repair torn labrum arthroscopically, and a PAO, to correct the bony mechanical deformity, in the same operation.
+This is aimed to treat both the bony deformity and the source of pain.

 Dysplasia is a developmental condition and may be caused by: